vasudeshmukh27/Diabetes-Prediction-using-ML/README.md

 # 🩺 Diabetes Prediction using Machine Learning

 This project predicts whether a person has diabetes or not using **machine learning models**.
-We use the **Pima Indians Diabetes Dataset**, perform exploratory data analysis (EDA), train multiple classifiers, and compare their performance.
+We use the **Diabetes Dataset from Kaggle**, perform exploratory data analysis (EDA), train multiple classifiers, and compare their performance.

 ---